-The severity index is calculated as follows: (no. days lost due to accident/no. work hours) x 1,000.
+\\ The severity index is calculated as follows: (no. days lost due to accident/no. work hours) x 1,000.
 The total number of accidents does not include in-transit accidents.
 The number of days lost as a result of an accident is calculated considering the calendar days.
-The number of hours worked includes only internally managed companies.8.
+The number of hours worked includes only companies with internally managed personnel.

 At Sesa, parental leave is granted in accordance with applicable laws and local legislation.
 The Group supports its employees in reconciling their family and professional lives.
-At 30 April 2019, 83 Group employees, 4.37% of those entitled to it, had taken parental leave.
-The percentage of employees who have returned to work after the end of their leave is 100%.
+At 30 April 2020, 101 Group employees, 3.97% of those entitled to it, had taken parental leave.
+The percentage of employees who have returned to work after the end of their leave is 95%.
 The retention rate at 12 months from return from parental leave is 100%.